 The motion of a polygonal object when in contact with the two palms can be determined by constructing the configuration space obstacle formed by the palms.
 Each palm generates an obstacle in configuration space, and the intersection of the surfaces of these two obstacles form a curve describing the poses of the part when it is making contact with both palms simultaneously.
 Taking two particular vertices of the polygon to be in contact with the palms, the feasible motions of the polygon can be abstracted by the motion of a triangle in a cone, where one vertex of the triangle is the center of gravity (CG) of the object (Figure 3.1), and the other two vertices are the points of contact with the left and right palms, respectively.
 Let φ be the angle of the cone opening, with the y axis of the cone frame bisecting the cone.
 The center of gravity location is given by $CG = (CG_x, CG_y)$ in the cone frame.
-If, further, the potential energy of the object is proportional to $CG_x \sin \beta + CG_y \cos \beta$.
+If, further, the cone frame is tilted at an angle β counterclockwise with respect to the world frame, then the potential energy of the object is proportional to $CG_x \sin \beta + CG_y \cos \beta$.